LZleejean/FutureHouse/README.md

 This the webpage of our dataset named *FutureHouse* which is proposed in the paper, "PhyIR: Physics-based Inverse Rendering for Panoramic Indoor Images" ([Project page](http://yodlee.top/PhyIR/)).

+#### News

++ 2022.08.19: release illumination data (KePanoLight V1).
+We had sent the download link of this data to researchers who have requested the dataset.
+Illumination V1 lacks the light probes of top and down faces.
+We will release the V2 once the rest data is done.
++ 2022.08.04: release the official interface code of dataset and the official split.

 #### Download

 Please send an email to yodlee@mail.nwpu.edu.cn with some necessary information and we will send a download link to you.